Introduction-to-Computer-Engineering/final-project-assignment-8-week-13-leeanswoo/README.md

    c.
 What values do you read?

-   -Values we recieved when reading from the accelerometer: [Video here](https://imgur.com/gallery/NHZxBIj) -Values we recieved when reading fromt he magnetometer: [Video here](https://imgur.com/gallery/STNIS40)
+   -Values we recieved when reading from the accelerometer: [Video here](https://imgur.com/gallery/NHZxBIj)

+   -Values we recieved when reading from the magnetometer: [Video here](https://imgur.com/gallery/STNIS40)

    d.
 Can you get different values by moving the micro:bit around.